ziplarson/web/README.md

 > Values all stored as strings for now to simplify migration to other DBs and to use DBs as plugins.
-To facilitate prototyping the first version, we're now using MongoDB and will migrate to HBase at a later time.
+To facilitate prototyping the first version, we're now using MongoDB and will migrate to HBase or Cassandra at a later time.

 ### TODO
 - upload content